mojoee/minionchess/README.md

 * put sprites in the right position --> done
 * make a sprite for the queen and the knight
 * add a pattern for sprites to move
+* add move function for each class
+* add mechanic for throwing figures